canonical/kafka-k8s-operator/docs/reference/listeners.md

-(reference-apache-kafka-listeners)=
+(reference-broker-listeners)=
 # Apache Kafka Listeners

-Charmed Apache Kafka comes with a set of listeners that can be enabled to allow for inter- and intracluster communication.
+Charmed Apache Kafka K8s comes with a set of listeners that can be enabled to allow for inter- and intracluster communication.

 - **Internal listeners** are used for internal traffic and exchange of information between Apache Kafka brokers